bartok765/galaxy_blizzard_plugin/README.md

 # Galaxy plugin for Battle.net

+This plugin allows you to install and launch your Blizzard games via the GOG Galaxy 2.0 launcher.

 ## Installation
 1. Download [latest](https://github.com/FriendsOfGalaxy/galaxy-integration-battlenet/releases) release of the plugin for your platform.
 2. Create plugin folder (if it does not exists yet):